LiShuaiyi/LiShuaiyi.github.io/index.md

 ## 🔥 News <a name="news" style="color: transparent;"> </a>

+- 2023.10 🎉🎉Our control-sensing co-synthesis paper got accepted by T-IV.

 - 2023.03 🎉🎉Our non-blocking controller synthesis paper got accepted by IFAC'23.

 [Back](#shuaiyi-li-李帅谊)